Job Announcement – Senior Programs Manager

 - Absolute commitment to confidentiality and discretion.

-- Advance level Wellness Recovery Action Plan (WRAP) facilitator preferred (or willingness to be trained).
+- Advance level Wellness Recovery Action Plan (WRAP) facilitator preferred.

 - Exceptional training, public speaking, presenting, and group facilitation skills.

-- Possession of valid driver’s license, auto insurance, and car.
+- Possession of valid driver’s license, auto insurance, and car; driving to various meetings and events is required.

 WORKING CONDITIONS AND JOB SETTING